top of page

 Tickets purchased for museum events are non-refundable.

-Join cultural professional Heather Pouliot Kisilywicz in an evening of historical discussion and genealogical discovery.
-After a brief welcome reception, attendees will learn about Rhode Island's transformation through the Industrial Revolution and will leave with tips on how to trace their own family's journey to the Ocean State.
+Join cultural professional Heather Pouliot Kisilywicz for an online talk to explore the lives of those who came before.
+Learn about Rhode Island's transformation through the Industrial Revolution and leave with tips on how to trace your own family's journey to the Ocean State in this special program.

 Program coming 2026